arnaudleclerc/ng-azure-maps/projects/ng-azure-maps/README.md

 ### Polyon extrusion layers

-A polygon extrusion layer can be added using the `polygon-extrusion-layer` directive.
+A polygon extrusion layer can be added using the `map-polygon-extrusion-layer` directive.
 The id of the data source to display on the layer can be specified on the `dataSourceId` binding on the directive.

 For more information on the customization of the layer, please refer to the [Azure Maps Documentation](https://docs.microsoft.com/en-us/azure/azure-maps/map-extruded-polygon).

 ```
 <azure-map [center]="[11.47, 48.18]" zoom="4" pitch="45" view="Auto" (onReady)="mapReady()" [dataSources]="[dataSource]">
-  <polygon-extrusion-layer dataSourceId="source" [base]="base" [fillColor]="fillColor" [fillOpacity]="fillOpacity"
+  <map-polygon-extrusion-layer dataSourceId="source" [base]="base" [fillColor]="fillColor" [fillOpacity]="fillOpacity"
-    [height]="height"></polygon-extrusion-layer>
+    [height]="height"></map-polygon-extrusion-layer>
   <div class="legend">
     Population Density (people/km<sup>2</sup>)
     <p>